jruydemir/recipes/entrees/burrito_bowls.md

 Preparation
 ===========
 ##### Rice
 In a hot pan, fry rice for a few minutes until you see some browning on the some of the kernels.
-Add to rice cooker with water and boullion.
+Add to rice cooker with water and bouillon.
 Mix a little.
 Cook in rice cooker on proper rice settings.

 When done, add lime and cilantro.
 Store in sealed container, in fridge.